-A. A legal resident who has been domiciled in the state of Louisiana for more than 12 consecutive months of each year within the state is considered a Louisiana resident.
+A. A legal resident who is required to file a Louisiana resident individual income tax return is considered a Louisiana resident.
 The resident must sign a declaration of residency and provide supporting documentation for the production.

 Q. My spending in Louisiana started before receiving Initial Certification.
 Can some of these expenditures still be claimed?

-A. The initial certification covers expenditures made 12 months prior and 24 months after the date of initial certification.
+A. The initial certification covers expenditures made 12 months prior to the date of application and 24 months after the date of initial certification.